Humanities Initiatives at Historically Black Colleges and Universities

 Applicants are encouraged to draw on the knowledge of outside scholars who may contribute expertise and fresh insights to the project.

-In 2013, NEH is especially interested in projects that encompass humanities connections to professional training (in such fields as business, law, economics, technology, medicine and nursing); languages; humanities projects addressing the interests of American military veterans; and projects responding to NEH’s Bridging Cultures initiative.
+In 2014, NEH is especially interested in projects that encompass humanities connections to professional training (in such fields as business, law, economics, technology, medicine and nursing) and languages; humanities projects addressing the interests of American military veterans and projects responding to NEH’s Bridging Cultures initiative.

 - In 2009, Norfolk State University received $100,000 to create a historical simulation of the Underground Railroad in Virginia using interactive gaming technology to educate high school and college students.